- Plan a Visit

 The planetarium at Cranbrook Institute of Science is an intimate theater that allows you to explore and experience the universe.
-It features a state-of-the-art Digistar4 star projector manufactured by Evans & Sutherland Corp., a company also renowned for its simulation products for aviation and government clients.
-The Digistar allows star fields and other images to be projected and moved in three dimensions.
+It features a state-of-the-art Digistar star projector manufactured by Evans & Sutherland Corp., a company also renowned for its simulation products for aviation and government clients.
+The Digistar allows star fields and other images to be projected and moved through.

 Interested in learning more about astronomy?
 Would you like to download your own star chart or sundial?
 The main astronomy resource page contains astronomy resources, local astronomy club information, NASA/JPL mission information, late breaking astronomy news and more!

-Tickets are required for all programs, either entertainment shows or educational programs, in the planetarium in addition to museum admission.
+Tickets are required for all programs in the planetarium in addition to museum admission.
 They can be purchased at the museum entrance desk.
 There is no late seating.